LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 ## The task form

 A `Form` object encapsulates an HTML form definition, including validation constraints.
-Let's create a form for our `Task` class.
+Let’s create a form for our `Task` class.
 Add this to your `Application` controller:

 ```
 static Form<Task> taskForm = form(Task.class);